Shifting the Paradigm to Advance Health and Build Community

 • We acknowledge that historical disparities in health outcomes persist around socioeconomic status (SES), social determinants of health (SDOH), and race.

-• We study causality and identify root causes for the best solutions, particularly as we realize disproportionate elevated mortality and morbidity rates exist for Black/African Americans who have high education attainment and income on par with their white peers.
+• We study causality and identify root causes for the best solutions, particularly as we realize disproportionate, elevated mortality and morbidity rates exist for Black/African Americans who have high educational attainment and income on par with their white peers.

-• We recognize that social harms intersect with the environment, education, food, and housing insecurity.
-Collectively, the determinants may limit access to equitable treatments, interfere with continuity of care, impact clinician biases, and precipitate disparities in diagnostic tools and labs.
+• We recognize that social harms intersect with the environment, resulting in risks to education, food security, and housing insecurity.
+Collectively, the determinants may limit access to equitable treatment, disrupt continuity of care, influence clinician biases, and precipitate disparities in diagnostic tools and labs.

-• We also recognize an intergenerational component, i.e., weatherization or allostatic load, that contributes to hazard health outcomes that require an adjustment, as evidenced when social determinants of health are not a contributory factor for poor outcomes.
+• We also recognize an intergenerational component, i.e., weatherization or allostatic load, that contributes to health outcomes related to hazards that require adjustment, as evidenced by cases in which social determinants of health are not a contributory factor to poor outcomes.

 • Our unwavering commitment is to explore and address the root causes of inequities and work towards a more equitable healthcare system.

 Health disparities exacerbate educational inequities, furthering the broken social contract to believe there is equality for all.
 EHAN’s purpose is to shift the paradigm of poor health outcomes when addressing disparate treatment issues.
-EHAN will improve health literacy to motivate behavioral change and address discriminatory practices that are counterproductive to achieving diversity, equity, and inclusion in healthcare delivery and academic settings.
+EHAN will improve health literacy to motivate behavioral change and address discriminatory practices that undermine diversity, equity, and inclusion in healthcare delivery and academic settings.